digama0/mm0/mm0-rs/README.md

 If you choose to do the same,
 [download and install Visual Studio Code](https://code.visualstudio.com/).

+Next, install the "Metamath Zero" language support extension.
+You can do this one of two ways:
+1. Use Quick Open (Ctrl-P on Windows/Linux, Cmd-P on MacOS)), paste `ext install digama0.metamath-zero` in the box and hit Enter (Return).
+   This will install the ["Metamath Zero" language support](https://marketplace.visualstudio.com/items?itemName=digama0.metamath-zero) extension.
-Select View/Extensions, search for "Metamath"
+2. Select View/Extensions, search for "Metamath"
-Look for "Metamath Zero" & press its "install" button.
+  Look for "Metamath Zero"; make sure it's the correct one (digama0.metamath-zero).
+If so, press its "install" button.

 If `mm0-rs` is not on your path, then you need to change the Visual Studio Code settings so it can execute `mm0-rs`.